wp-plugins/rb-internal-links/readme.txt

 	Click "Insert Link"

 == Change Log ==
-v2.0.6 (02/05/2009)
+v2.0.7 (17/11/2009)
+- Fixed conflict with WP-Super-Cache
+- Fixed encoding issues with preselected text, particularly foreign characters
+- Moved js and css for tinymce plugin to seperate files
+- Temporary work around for wp_enqueue_script with tiny_mce_popup.js
+- Post, page and category names printed using _e on tinymce plugin v2.0.6 (02/05/2009)
 - Gettext support, with .pot file in languages/
 - Removed li background gradient in favour of block colours